Talentora/talentora-webapp/README.md

 ## Set up Frontend

-You must then setup the frontend which handles the user interface and user interaction.
+You must then setup the frontend, which handles the user interface and user interaction.

-1. install required packages (e.g. pnpm install)
+1. Install required packages (e.g. pnpm install)
-2. populate the env file with the backend url and supabase keys
+2. Populate the env file with the backend url and supabase keys
-3. run the frontend (e.g. pnpm run dev)
+3. Run the frontend (e.g. pnpm run dev)

 (if it's not working make sure supabase is started and stripe is listening)